maxharlow/newsagent/README.md

 This uses a `t2.medium` machine, which is pretty much the minimum.
 If you are expecting to have many long-running agents you may need [a more powerful/expensive machine] (https://aws.amazon.com/ec2/instance-types/).

-### Building and running

 You can now build and run Newsagent:

     $ docker build -t newsagent .
-    $ docker run -dv /var/run/docker.sock:/var/run/docker.sock --name newsagent -p 4000-4001:4000-4001 newsagent
+    $ docker run -dv /var/run/docker.sock:/var/run/docker.sock --name newsagent -p 4001:4001 -p 4000:4000 newsagent

-It should now be available on port 4000 of your machine.
+Newsagent should now be available at your AWS machine on port 4000.

+### Upgrading

+To update to a new version, first select our Newsagent stack:

+    $ eval "$(docker-machine env newsagent)"

+Then wipe out all existing containers and images:

+    $ docker stop $(docker ps -aq)
+    $ docker rm $(docker ps -aq)
+    $ docker rmi $(docker images -aq)

+Now just follow the respective instructions above to build and run the new version.

 ### Terminating

-To stop Newsagent running:
+To stop Newsagent run:

     $ docker stop newsagent
     $ docker rm newsagent